 Procure A Test Kit: Purchase a radon test kit at hardware stores, a web-based retailer, or via the State’s radon program.

-Reading Instructions: Take your time reading and follow the guidelines in this test kit.
+States: Take your time reading and follow the guidelines in this test kit.

 Conduct the test: The testing device is on the site for the suggested testing time (short-term or longer).